trantdai/trantdai.github.io/resume.md

 **Responsibilities**

-- Design and build new network of Cisco switches and routers for HotelsCombined HQ office
+- Designed and built a new network of Cisco switches and routers for the HotelsCombined HQ office

 **Achievements**

-- Solved intractable technical problems before stipulated deadline
+- Solved intractable technical problems ahead of the stipulated deadline
 - Awarded bonus of 25% of total payment for supplied service

 ### System Administrator